Well Child Visit at 11 to 14 Years

 - Teach your child about a healthy meal plan by setting a good example.
 Your child still learns from your eating habits.
 Buy healthy foods for your family.
 Eat healthy meals together as a family as often as possible.
 Talk with your child about why it is important to choose healthy foods.

-- Encourage your child to eat regular meals and snacks, even if he is busy.
-He should eat 3 meals and 2 snacks each day to help meet his calorie needs.
-He should also eat a variety of healthy foods to get the nutrients he needs, and to maintain a healthy weight.
-You may need to help your child plan his meals and snacks.
-Suggest healthy food choices that your child can make when he eats out.
-He could order a chicken sandwich instead of a large burger or choose a side salad instead of French fries.
+- Encourage your child to eat regular meals and snacks, even if he or she is busy.
+Your child should eat 3 meals and 2 snacks each day to help meet his or her calorie needs.
+He or she should also eat a variety of healthy foods to get the nutrients he or she needs, and to maintain a healthy weight.
+You may need to help your child plan meals and snacks.
+Suggest healthy food choices that your child can make when he or she eats out.
+Your child could order a chicken sandwich instead of a large burger or choose a side salad instead of French fries.
 Praise your child's good food choices whenever you can.

 - Provide lean meats, poultry, fish, and other healthy protein foods.
 Other healthy protein foods include legumes (such as beans), soy foods (such as tofu), and peanut butter.
 Bake, broil, and grill meat instead of frying it to reduce the amount of fat.